-- d) Future Neighbourhoods shall be designated to: - Create a connected, pedestrian-oriented and highly interconnected street and block pattern, with connections to adjacent communities and to community amenities/ destinations; - ii.
-Locate key destinations such as retail and service commercial uses, parks and schools within 5 minute walk (400m radius) of most residents; - iii.
+- d) Future Neighbourhoods shall be designed to: - Create a connected, pedestrian-oriented and highly interconnected street and block pattern, with connections to adjacent communities and to community amenities/ destinations;

+- ii.
+Locate key destinations such as retail and service commercial uses, parks, and schools within a 5 minute walk (400 metre radius) of most residents; - iii.
 Limit development blocks to no more than 180 metres in length.
 Blocks that are longer than this in length shall include mid-block landscaped pedestrian links of at least 6 metres in width; - iv.
 Provide appropriate transition to/integration among adjacent uses/built forms; - v.
-Changes in land use, lotting and built form shall occur along a rear lot line so that similar uses and forms shall frame both sides of a street; - vi.
-Back lotting of parks and open spaces shall be avoided; - vii.
+Changes in land use, lotting and built form shall generally occur along a rear lot line so that similar uses and forms shall frame both sides of a street; - vi.
+Back-lotting of parks and open spaces shall be avoided; - vii.
 Locate built form and public space to create gateways to the neighbourhood; - viii.
-Locate higher density forms of development at prominent locations such as around parks, neighbourhood centres, adjacent to Collector and Arterial Roads, and at defined gateways; and, - ix.
-Require built form that is a minimum of three storeys in height around parks, neighbourhood centres and at prominent locations.
+Locate higher density forms of development at prominent locations such as around parks, neighbourhood centres, adjacent to Collector and Arterial Roads, and at defined gateways; - ix.
+Encourage built form that is a minimum of three storeys in height around parks, neighbourhood centres and at prominent locations; - x.
+Avoid parking, driveways and garages along street frontages, including designs that would lead to parking on the boulevard; these shall be located away from public view and preferably internal to the site, screened by buildings; and - xi.
+Pedestrian and cycling facilities shall be provided with access from all parts of the surrounding community through a comprehensive active transportation network.